The 10 most common questions about our insects

 No, the insects are the only animal protein source in our recipes, and our products do not contain any other animal ingredients.

-🐛 Do insects provide enough protein for my dog or do I need to give more of it?
+🐛 Do insects provide enough protein for my pet or do I need to give more of it?

 The latest research shows that the protein meal from the Black Soldier Fly Larvae has a high amino acid content and a high digestibility of the amino acids, making this a very high quality protein source.
-What this really means is that our dog food covers your dog’s need for all essential amino acids and that your dog easily can absorb all the valuable proteins.
-The petgood Veterinary Team together with animal nutritionists have analysed the petgood recipes in detail to ensure that the complete and balanced diets fulfil and or/exceeds the nutritional requirements recommended by FEDIAF (the European Pet Food Industry standard authority).
-Hence, you do not need to give your dog any additional supplements.
+What this really means is that our food covers your pet's need for all essential amino acids and that your dog or cat easily can absorb all the valuable proteins.

 🐛 Are insects the only source of protein in the food?